 The Open Geospatial Consortium, Inc. (OGC) Web Coverage Service (WCS) provides an open specification for sharing raster datasets on the web.
-ArcGIS Server allows you to publish WCS services from imagery collections, maps, or geodatabases that contain rasters.
+ArcGIS for Server allows you to publish WCS services from imagery collections, maps, or geodatabases that contain rasters.

 A WCS service returns data in a format that can be used as input for analysis and modeling.
 This is in contrast with the OGC Web Map Service (WMS), which only returns a picture of the data.
 The raster datasets made available through WCS services are referred to as coverages.
 These should not be confused with the vector datasets available in previous versions of ArcGIS, which were also known as coverages.

 WCS services are useful if you want to make your raster datasets available online in an open, recognized way across different platforms and clients.
 Any client built to support the WCS 1.0.0, 1.1.0, 1.1.1, 1.1.2, and 2.0.1 specifications can view and work with your service.